 Build Trust and Authority With Your Target Market

-With ecommerce, there’s a direct link between how much customers trust, part of building your brand identity, you and how much they’re willing to spend on your website.
+With ecommerce, there’s a direct link between how much customers trust, part of building your brand identity, and how much they’re willing to spend on your website.
 So, boosting trust and authority in your brand is one of the more indirect ways to grow AOV.

 As Slisha Kankariya of With Clarity put it, “The more people are convinced about the trustworthiness of your brand, the more likely they will be to purchase higher-cost items from you.”